Saturday 9th September 2017

 - Fast wave: 25-30 minutes

 Swimmers receive swim times (make sure your mobile number is correct at registration) and a few race freebies from event supporters www.alpkit.com, www.chiacharge.co.uk, Instant Hot Chocolate by Clipper and from us, the OSS.

 There's plenty of time between now and the event for almost any swimmer who is happy in the water to get ready for the event.
 All you need to do is commit to sufficient training - this may mean a swim lesson or two for your stroke, definitely means fitness training so you're ready for the distance, and, come May or June, outdoors experience.
 All swimmers will need to be acclimatised to outdoor swim temperatures by the day, and to have experience of chop and open water.

 - This website carries some inspiration and information about going outdoors

 - The uber friendly Outdoor Swimming Society Facebook GROUP (NB look for the GROUP, not page) will help you find others in your area - and there are wild swimming groups such as Devon & Cornwall Wild Swimmers to hook up with all over the country

-- Closer to the time, we will set up an Official Dart10k 2017 FB page, which becomes the place to go to discuss training, chaffing wetsuit remedies, cold acclimatisation, newbie nerves and all other issues
+- The Official Dart10k 2017 FB event is, the place to go to discuss training, chaffing wetsuit remedies, cold acclimatisation, newbie nerves and all other issues.

 - Wildswim.com will help you find great places to swim outdoors across the world - including lidos and triathlon training lakes which provide a monitored introduction o open water temperatures